mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 { value: undefined, done: true }
 ```

+We see that now the result from the `return` method contains an actual value - in this case, a -123 number - instead of `undefined`.

 Ha!
-So this way the generator can still communicate something to "the outside" even if the iteration process gets somehow interrupted!
+So this way the generator can still communicate something to "the outside", even if the iteration process gets somehow interrupted!

 ## throw() with generators

 Let's now solve the mystery of the `throw` method.

+With iterators, it was a bit unclear why actually this method is needed.

 As we've said previously, it's supposed to signalize to the iterator, that the iteration failed in a very bad way and the iterator should raise some kind of error.

-And... that's exactly what the generator does!
+And that's exactly what the generator does!

 Let's wrap our generator code in a `try/catch` now, instead of `try/finally`: